 Nothing on this page tells the visitor why they need brand strategy.
 The page assumes they already know they need it and are comparing providers.
 But visitors still deciding whether this is relevant will bounce before they get to the bullets.

-Just like homepage headlines that lead with capability instead of relevance, the page starts with what the business offers rather than what the visitor needs.
-It explains what happens without validating the problem or clarifying who this is for.
-A visitor scanning this page has to guess whether “comprehensive brand strategy” applies to their situation.
+Just like homepage headlines that lead with capability instead of relevance, this page explains what happens without validating the problem or clarifying who it’s for.
+A visitor scanning it has to guess whether “brand strategy” applies to their situation.
+Most won’t bother guessing.

 Relevance-first approach: